 “That's one of our unique strengths at HSBC,” says Ms. Huh.
 “With our global network, local presence and holistic global trade solutions, we help buyers and suppliers connect around the world and across the supply chain.”

-It would also be a great solution for companies in cyclical sectorsInwha Huh, HSBC’s Head of Global Trade and Receivables Finance for Canada and the United States.
+It would also be a great solution for companies in cyclical sectorsInwha Huh, HSBC’s Global Head – Structured Trade Solutions, Global Trade and Receivables Finance.

 The information presented is not meant to be comprehensive and does not constitute financial, legal, tax or other professional advice.
 You should not act upon the information contained in this document without first obtaining specific professional advice.
 While reasonable care has been taken in preparing this document, HSBC does not make any guarantee, representation or warranty (express or implied) as to its accuracy or completeness.
 In particular, accounting treatment applicable to a receivables financing structure varies depending on many factors, including the attributes and behaviour of the participant buyer or supplier.
 HSBC makes no representation or warranty as to the accounting, tax or legal treatment of the products described herein.
 The information presented in this document is subject to change without notice.